opentx/lua-reference-guide/handling_gps_sensor_data.md

 #####Overview

-With OpenTx 2.1 it is possible to multiple GPS sensors, each with their own set of telemetry values which may have user-assigned names.
+With OpenTx 2.1 it is possible to have multiple GPS sensors, each with their own set of telemetry values which may have user-assigned names.

 Value names are case sensitive and may include some or all of the following:
  - GPS (latitude and longitude as a lua table containing [lat] and [lng])